hypertension_praeveniohypertension_praevenio

 Sport in everyday life too

-• Climbing stairs instead of a lift
+• Climb stairs instead of elevator

 • Fast walking is sport!